RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - International law is not as such part of the law of Australia (Chung Chi Cheung v The King (1939) AC 160, and see Polites v The Commonwealth (1945) 70 CLR 60) but a universally recognized principle of international law would be applied by our courts: West Rand Central Gold Mining Go v The King (1905) 2 KB 391
       - Dixon J
         - 'In each case in which the question arises the court must consider whether the particular rule of international law has been received into, and so become a source of English law' (Sir Williarn Holdsworth, Relation of English Law to International Law: Essays in Law and History, p 267
-        - AKA 'source view def’ of international law
+        - AKA 'source view def' of international law
     - Brennan J (Mabo)
       - The common law does not necessarily conform with international law, but international law is a legitimate and important influence on the development of the common law, especially when international law declares the existence of universal human rights
       - Current position